AuraFly/Password_Generator_Homework/README.md

 - Once clicked the user will be asked to specify a length between 8-128.
 - Once specified the password will be randomly generated using the above criteria.

-Lastly, the password generated can be copied into the clipboard using the 'Copy to Clipboard!' button.
+The password generated can be copied into the clipboard using the 'Copy to Clipboard!' button.

+Lastly, the page can be reloaded and the criteria reset by clicking on the RESET button.

 ## Credits
 Jordan Covarrubias aka "AuraFly"